Last Updated on 7 January 2026 by Cycloscope

 So-called ‘Butterfly Bars’ (due to their shape) are a favorite amongst long-distance cycle tourists who often find their hands cramping if they don’t alternate positions frequently.

-The swooping design offers the comfort of swept-back bars, the control of straight bars, the speed of drop bars, and a multitude of places to attach components and devices.
+The swooping design offers the comfort of swept-back bars, the control of straight bars, the speed of drop bars, and numerous attachment points for components and devices.

 - Clamp diameter: 25.4mm